jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Diagram Expression,
 2009-10-22

-What if correspondence in value is what you would want to express.
-Then the wavy line would stop being an assignment, but start meaning correspondence in value.
-That would make things more consistent, and perhaps from a mutuality point of view, you would decide, that this is the way the language has to be.
+What if correspondence in value is what you might want to express.
+Then the wavy line might stop being an assignment, but start meaning correspondence in value.
+That might make things more consistent, and perhaps from a mutuality point of view, you might decide, that this is the way the language has to be.

 JJ